1.0 Policy Purpose

 A Reporting Party is either the Complainant or a third party who has reported a potential violation of this policy.

-Retaliation is any action, statement, or behavior meant as reprisal or retribution against an individual in response to the individual’s good-faith report or participation in a proceeding related to this policy.
-Any retaliatory action taken directly or indirectly against a person who has made a report, filed a complaint, or participated in an investigation is prohibited.
+Retaliation is any action, statement, or behavior meant as reprisal or retribution against an individual in response to the individual’s good-faith report or their participation in a proceeding related to this policy.
+Any retaliatory action taken directly or indirectly by any member of the University community against a person who has made a report, filed a Complaint, or participated in an investigation is prohibited regardless of the outcome of the report, Complaint, or investigation.

 5.0 Responsibilities

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy and the Discrimination and Harassment Complaint Resolution Standard Operating Procedures.
-University managers and supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

 Supervisors are required to report promptly to the contact listed in Section 8.3 all instances or allegations of prohibited conduct that are disclosed to, observed by, or otherwise known to them.